 Hidden Places organizes and runs spectacular fundraising expeditions to amazing places where we support conservation and humanitarian projects that are doing great work.
 Through our 100 Miles for Elephants trek we have raised over $100,000, which has been instrumental in reducing elephant poaching in Kenya.
 Our new Snow Leopard trek has kickstarted a project in the Indian Himalaya to protect these beautiful cats by mitigating human-snow leopard conflict and collecting valuable data on the local snow leopard population.
-Upcoming Adventures for a Cause include biking for baby elephants in Sri Lanka, paddling for whales on Canada’s West Coast and trekking for the endangered Miranda donkey in Portugal.
+Upcoming Adventures for a Cause include biking for baby elephants in Sri Lanka.

 We are active members of The International Ecotourism Society.
 Our mission is to travel with awareness of and deep respect for local environments and cultures — ensuring that our trips are both enlightening for our guests, and life-enhancing for the communities with whom we engage.
 Whenever possible, we work with family-run hotels, restaurants and boat companies, source food and supplies locally, and foster eco-consciousness among our partners and employees.